Immortals of Aveum: Development and release

-Ascendant Studios was founded in 2018 by a group of veteran Dead Space and Call of Duty game developers.
+Ascendant Studios was founded in 2018 by a group of veteran Telltale Games, Dead Space, and Call of Duty game developers.
 Immortals of Aveum was the studio's first major game release.

 Immortals of Aveum was first announced at The Game Awards 2022 by Ascendant Studios under Electronic Arts' EA Originals publishing program.
 The development team expressed a focus on balancing the game's fun and challenge, developing a strong story, and creating memorable characters.
 The game uses Unreal Engine 5 and was directed by former Dead Space creative director Bret Robbins.
 The game was one of the first non-Epic published Unreal Engine 5 game to use all its new features including Nanite micro-geometry, ray-traced Lumen lighting, and virtual shadowmaps.

 Delayed from an initial release date of July 20, 2023, the game was released for PlayStation 5, Windows, and Xbox Series X/S on August 22, 2023.

 A former employee estimated that the game's development cost about $85 million and EA spent $40 million on marketing and distribution.